1920s Trivia

 Answer: Queen Elizabeth II

-Question: Which popular rock and roll musician became known as the "King of Rock and Roll" during the 1950s?
+Question: Which rock and roll icon, with hips that shook the world and a style that screamed rebellion, earned the title "King of Rock and Roll" in the fabulous 1950s?

 Answer: Elvis Presley